-- All legally qualified candidates (see the immediately preceding question for specific caveats about candidates to invite) should be invited, and each event should be structured as similarly as possible. - Hospitals should not provide travel expenses to visiting candidates if those candidates will be conducting campaign activities at other locations in the city during the same trip. - The hospital should explicitly state, in every communication concerning the event and when the candidate is introduced, that the hospital does not support or oppose this or any candidate. - This forum, just like in the debate context, should address a broad range of issues. - If the hospital prepares questions in advance, the questions should be prepared and presented by a nonpartisan, independent individual, or panel of individuals, knowledgeable about the issues covered (e.g., representatives of the media, educational organizations, community leaders, and other interested persons).
+- All legally qualified candidates (see the immediately preceding question for specific caveats about candidates to invite) should be invited, and each event should be structured as similarly as possible.
+Each candidate should be provided an equal opportunity to participate, and the nature of each event is taken into account when evaluating whether the candidates are provided equal opportunity. - A hospital wishing to provide travel expenses to a visiting candidate will need to check with local counsel for advice on campaign finance, ethics, and tax rules.
+Hospitals should not provide travel expenses to visiting candidates at all if those candidates will be conducting campaign activities at other locations in the area during the same trip. - The hospital should explicitly state, in every communication concerning the event and when the candidate is introduced, that the hospital does not support or oppose this or any candidate.

+- This forum, just like in the debate context, should address a broad range of issues. - If the hospital prepares questions in advance, the questions should be prepared and presented by a nonpartisan, independent individual, or panel of individuals, knowledgeable about the issues covered (e.g., representatives of the media, educational organizations, community leaders, and other interested persons).
 Each candidate should be separately presented with the same questions, and if possible, the same panel.
 Alternatively, the hospital may choose to have the candidates field unscripted questions from members of the audience. - A moderator should be designated to ensure that the ground rules are observed, to make clear that the views expressed are those of the candidate and not of the sponsoring organization, and to disavow any preference or endorsement by the sponsoring organization.
-The moderator should not comment on the questions or answers in any way that might imply approval or disapproval of any of the candidates.

-- Each candidate should be allowed an equal opportunity to speak and answer questions on his or her views.
+The moderator should not comment on the questions or answers in any way that might imply approval or disapproval of any of the candidates. - Each candidate should be allowed an equal opportunity to speak and answer questions on his or her views.
 The events at which the different candidates speak should be as similar as possible, particularly in terms of the number of expected attendees.
 One event should not be scheduled at a less convenient time of day or of year than another.
-If one candidate is invited to speak at an organization's main annual banquet, inviting another to speak at a sparsely attended general meeting will not be considered an equal opportunity. - If the hospital permits news media to cover the appearance of one candidate, it must permit the media to cover the appearance of any other candidate for that office.
+If one candidate is invited to speak at an organization's main annual banquet, inviting another to speak at a sparsely attended general meeting would not be considered an equal opportunity. - If the hospital permits news media to cover the appearance of one candidate, it must permit the media to cover the appearance of any other candidate for that office.
 Moreover, if the hospital allows any media coverage, it must provide all representatives of the media with equal access to cover each candidate appearance. - No fundraising may be conducted at the event. - The candidates should not be permitted to collect contributions at the event.